binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 * twitter accounts related to specific domain (uses google search)
 * shodan (for internet connected devices).
 Their website states they search The Web, Refrigerators, Webcams, Power Plants, IoT, Buildings.
 To use, you need to register and put your API key in discovery/shodansearch.py

-Both passive & active options available.
+Both passive and active options available.

 #### Discover-scripts